jamesiarmes/moonshot/README.md

 Read the documentation at __insert_link_here_to_read_the_docs__ or see the docs folder.

 Discussions and support: Please see the issues in the current repository

+## Installation

+Add this line to your application's Gemfile:

+    gem 'moonshot'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install moonshot

+## Usage